How the Charter of the Forest marked the start of the chequered 800-year history of countryside access in Britain.

 In 1949, the National Parks and Access to the Countryside Act was passed.
 The Act provided the framework for the creation of National Parks and Areas of Outstanding Natural Beauty in England and Wales, and National Nature Reserves in Scotland.
 It also addressed public rights of way and access to open land.

 Further milestones followed, but the major opportunity for change finally came with the election of Blair’s Labour government in 1997.
-The passing of the Countryside and Rights of Way (CROW) Act in 2000 at last granted public access to mountains, moors, heathlands and downlands as well as registered common land in England and Wales.
+The passing of the Countryside and Rights of Way (CROW) Act in 2000 gave a public right of access to land mapped as “open country” (mountain, moor, heath and down) or registered common land in England and Wales.

 In Scotland, the situation was different.
 During the 18th and 19th centuries, Scottish Lairds – hereditary aristocratic landowners – had forcibly evicted many Highland communities through the Clearances, taking the land for grazing.
 The campaign to safeguard public access rights began its fightback in the 1890s when Liberal MP James Bryce first placed his unsuccessful Access to Mountains (Scotland) Bill before Parliament.
 Over the succeeding century or so, however, as new landowners ignored access traditions, and countless paths and tracks were destroyed, political will began to grow.
 Ramblers campaigning contributed to the establishment of the Countryside Commission for Scotland in 1967, and in 2000 the National Parks (Scotland) Act led to the creation of Scotland’s two national parks.